yao-jz/ML2chain-template/README.md

 # ML2chain-template

 A simple workflow template to develop ML models with on-chain data and interact with on-chain contracts using ML models.
-(Without any proof or verification)

 You can brainstorm any use cases for bringing ML computation on chain.